 Struggling After an Abortion?
 Either your own, or someone else’s?
 Do you feel alone, emotional, or angry?
 Project Rachel is here to help.
 This confidential service allows people to work through their feelings on an individual basis with a trained counsellor, to find hope and healing.
 Please contact us at 905-526-1999 or toll free at 1-888-385-3850.

 Join St. Mary Our Lady of the Seven Sorrows Parish for

-Sunday Mass at 11:00 am streamed online!
+Sunday Mass at 10:00 am streamed online!

 Having a Facebook account is not required.
 Click the above image

-on Sunday at 11:00 am to access the live-stream.
+on Sunday at 10:00 am to access the live-stream.